-- Emission Allowances These intangibles primarily consist of SO2 and NOx emission allowances established with the El Segundo acquisition.
+- Emission Allowances These intangibles primarily consist of SO2 and NOx emission allowances established with the El Segundo and Walnut Creek acquisitions.
 These emission allowances are held-for-use and are amortized to cost of operations, with NOx allowances amortized on a straight-line basis and SO2 allowances amortized based on units of production. - Development rights Arising primarily from the acquisition of solar businesses in 2010 and 2011, these intangibles are amortized to depreciation and amortization expense on a straight-line basis over the estimated life of the related project portfolio. - Customer contracts Established with the acquisition of Northwind Phoenix, these intangibles represent the fair value at the acquisition date of contracts that primarily provide chilled water, steam and electricity to its customers.
 These contracts are amortized to revenues based on expected volumes. - Customer relationships Established with the acquisition of Northwind Phoenix and Energy Systems, these intangibles represent the fair value at the acquisition date of the businesses' customer base.
-The customer relationships are amortized to depreciation and amortization expense based on the expected discounted future net cash flows by year. - PPAs Established predominantly with the Alta Wind acquisition, these represent the fair value of PPAs acquired.
-These will be amortized, generally on a straight-line basis, over the term of the PPA. - Leasehold Rights Established with the Alta Wind acquisition, which represents the fair value of contractual right to receive royalty payments equal to a percentage of PPA revenue from certain projects.
+The customer relationships are amortized to depreciation and amortization expense based on the expected discounted future net cash flows by year. - PPAs Established predominantly with the acquisitions of the Alta Wind Portfolio, Walnut Creek, Tapestry and Laredo Ridge, these represent the fair value of the PPAs acquired.
+These will be amortized, generally on a straight-line basis, over the term of the PPA. - Leasehold Rights Established with the acquisition of the Alta Wind Portfolio, this represents the fair value of contractual rights to receive royalty payments equal to a percentage of PPA revenue from certain projects.
 These will be amortized on a straight-line basis. - Other Consists of the acquisition date fair value of the contractual rights to a ground lease for South Trent and to utilize certain interconnection facilities for Blythe.